 - pretend (kitchen set, house, baby dolls, dress ups)

-- and race (cars, trains).
+- race (cars, trains).

-Again, at that new thrift store, I was able to buy some great toys that the entire family can play with.
+Again, at that the thrift store, I was able to buy some great toys that the entire family can play with.
 These toys are older toys that are made well and won’t break easily.
 I know that my kids will play with them because they fit in those favorite categories.
 And, it’s always great when toys don’t have a thousand little pieces.

 So, if you are stuck in the “something to wear, something to read, something you want, something you need” mode, try doing family Christmas gifts and see how it goes!
 It will simplify Christmas, and give your family things to look forward to doing together all year long.